jraymartinez/portfolio/_posts/2020-06-12-videogames.md

 date:   2020-06-12 16:50:00 +0800
 categories: projects
 mathjax: "true"
+linkedin: "true"
+tags: [recommender system, video games, association rules]
 excerpt: "In this project, we create a game-based recommender system using association rules mining with respect to the video games that were frequently played together."
-tags: [recommender system, video games, association rules]
 ---

 ## AUTHORS